sivaprasadnk/quotes_widget/README.md

 # Quotes Widget

-QuotesWidget is a package used to display a random quote enclosed by a neumorphic container
+QuotesWidget is a package used to display a random quote enclosed by a neumorphic container.

 ![Image](https://github.com/sivaprasadnk/quotes_widget/blob/main/screenshots/screenshot.png)
 ## Getting Started